Trimmed strong laws and distributional limits for exponentially mixing systems: Intermediately trimmed SLLN

 \section{Intermediately trimmed SLLN}

-In this section, we assume the system $(M, \mathcal{B}(M), \mu, T)$ is exponentially mixing of all orders and establish an intermediately trimmed SLLN for ergodic sums, thereby providing a proof of Theorem \ref{interSLLN}.
-According to Lemma~\ref{strongsklem}, it is enough to prove the SLLN for $\hat{S}_N^{k(N)}$.
+Suppose that the system $(M, \mathcal{B}(M), \mu, T)$ is exponentially mixing of all orders, and that $\Ord_{x^*}(f) = \beta > d$.
+We establish an intermediately trimmed SLLN for ergodic sums, thereby proving Theorem \ref{interSLLN}.
+According to Lemma~\ref{strongsklem}, it suffices to prove the SLLN for $\hat{S}_N^{k(N)}$.

-Let $\beta>d$ and denote $\alpha=\frac{\beta}{d}$.
-The following two Lemmas are immediate consequences of the proof of Lemma~\ref{CLTlem} with balls instead of superlevel sets; see also Remark~\ref{CLTballrem}.